-Windows 10 is a big operating system.
-By bug, I mean that it is a feature-rich operating system with several tiny components coming together.
-This raises a good probability of the different type of errors that a user may encounter.
-One such error is Error 0x80000003 which a user can encounter upon their execution of any random file.
-But one thing is obvious that this file would be an executable file and the other thing is obvious that this error is caused due to some Registry files conflicting with the execution or and drivers missing or not compatible with the hardware to run the program.
+Windows is a feature-rich operating system with several tiny components coming together.
+This raises a good probability of the different types of errors that a user may encounter.
+One such error is A breakpoint has been reached, 0x80000003 which a user can encounter upon their execution of any random file.
+But one thing is obvious that this file would be an executable file and the other thing is obvious this error is caused due to some Registry files conflicting with the execution or and drivers missing or not compatible with the hardware to run the program.

 The exception Breakpoint, A breakpoint has been reached, (0x80000003) occured in the application.